What is Company Culture and How to Make Yours Great

 Have a well-defined mission

 To ensure that all of this actually happens, you’ll want your mission statement to be one that your employees can easily remember as well as follow.
-This guide to writing a mission statement can assist you in crafting one that best fits the role.

 Hire people that are a good fit

 Just like you would define your target market when creating your business plan, you’ll also want to take some time to define the type of employees you’re looking for here.
-There are certain personality types, skill levels, and other aspects that make up your beloved coworkers.
+There are certain work personalities, skill levels, and other aspects that make up your beloved coworkers.
 Being able to put this in words will allow you to hire more and more great people that motivate each other and love to come to work.

 This begins with a strict hiring process.
 You want to really invest your time in trying to get to know potential employees as well as possible by asking the right questions about them in relation to your culture.
 For example, if you have a fun start-up vibe and everyone likes to get together after work for drinks or sports games, see if the potential new hire is social and into those activities.
 Also, imagine what conversation would be with them both inside and outside of work.